itsektionen/styrdokument/pm/eng/pm_for_sektionens_profil.md

 The chapter's members may also wear overalls in earlier chapter colors.

-Recognised colors are laser violet, lime green, and ochre red.
+Recognised colors are lime green, silicon blue and ochre red.

 ### 2.2 Stripes